rohith14/CMG_Hackathon/README.md

-### Use AppStream to to run MATLAB for the Pfizer Digital Medicine Challenge
+### Use AppStream to run MATLAB for the Pfizer Digital Medicine Challenge

 If you have a laptop with a USB-C port, you may also borrow a GPU + enclosure from MathWorks mentors!